 A complex pattern of high, moderate, and low severity impacts are visible in this 2005 prescribed burn in Yoho National Park.
 The fire increased regional biodiversity by creating a mosaic of forest patches of different ages and burn severities.
 It also reduced the likelihood of a catastrophic wildfire spreading across the region by interrupting the continuity of fine fuels across the landscape.

 Garry oak associated ecosystems, such as this meadow and woodland in Helliwell Provincial Park, on Hornby Island, likely exist in British Columbia specifically because of frequent fires that were set by First Nations to promote the growth of food crops and forage for game species.

 In Garry oak associated ecosystems where frequent burning has been maintained, such as this one in Redwoods National Forest, California, biodiversity is high and the abundance of exotic invasive species is typically low.

+Fireweed is a post-fire invader (fire-following species), rapidly becoming established following wildfire (or logging), and persisting for only a few years until it is overtopped by woody vegetation.
 It survives at a landscape scale as a transient, moving from one disturbed area to another.